Guitar Chord Chart for Beginners

 Learning the open-position chords will enable you to start playing accompaniment to thousands of songs for both electric and acoustic guitar.

-Most of the time, these chords are played with a clean, undistorted sound, because the distortion effect will bring to much "dirt".
+Most of the time, these chords are played with a clean, undistorted sound because the distortion effect will bring too much "dirt".

-The distorted guitar is usually best played with the power chords instead.
+The distorted guitar is usually best played with power chords instead.

-Take your time mastering these easy guitar chords below and you’ll be able to pick up accompaniment by ear to a lot of tunes without much of effort ;)
+Take your time mastering the easy guitar chords below, and you’ll be able to pick up accompaniment by ear for a lot of tunes without much effort. ;)

-Move the cursor over the diagrams to listen to the audio examples
+Hover over the diagrams to listen to the corresponding audio examples

-Note that to play the F major chord you need to press both the 1st and 2nd string with your index finger.
-In order to do so lean the finger in a way that it presses the string with its pad and not with a fingertip as usual.
+Note that to play the F major chord, you need to press both the 1st and 2nd strings with your index finger.
+In order to do so, lean your finger so that it presses the strings with the pad rather than the fingertip, as is usual.

-For fun, I've arranged the first three rows of the chart in the way that each of them creates a chord progression that you can play straightforward from left to right,
+For fun, I’ve arranged the first three rows of the chart in the way that each creates a chord progression you can play straightforwardly from left to right.

-as an example Am -> C -> G -> Em (the first row) and hear some music coming out while learning the chords ;)
+For example, play Am → C → G → Em (the first row) and hear some music coming out while learning the chords. ;)

-I will introduce more guitar chords for beginners on the guitar chord progressions page.
+I will introduce more beginner guitar chords on the guitar chord progressions page.

 Learning Your First Open Chords